Alliance for Progress (Peru): History

 The party was founded by Cesar Acuña Peralta in Trujillo in 2001, who was elected as Congressman for the National Solidarity Party in 2000.
 In 2006, the party participated in the general elections of that year with Natale Amprimo as its party candidate for President with the leader Cesar Acuña Peralta as its candidate for First Vice President.
 The presidential ticket itself attained 0.4% of the popular vote, placing tenth.

 Following the 2006 general election's poor results, Alliance for Progress lost its party registration in the National Jury of Elections alongside the rest of the parties that failed to pass the threshold in 2007, but it regained its party registration the following year.

-Having already established his party, Acuña, he was elected mayor of Trujillo in 2007 and was re-elected mayor in 2010.
-In 2014, Acuña was elected regional governor of the department of La Libertad, defeating José Murgia of the APRA but, he resigned from his position as governor in less one year to run for president in the 2016 elections in which he was disqualified for alleged vote buying.
+Having already established his party, Acuña was elected mayor of Trujillo in 2007 and was re-elected mayor in 2010.

-Since 2010, the party was part of the Alliance for the Great Change, made up of the Peruvian Humanist Party, the Christian People’s Party, the National Restoration and the Alliance for Progress, this alliance was led by Pedro Pablo Kuczynski, who unsuccessfully ran for president in the general elections of Peru in 2011.
+Since 2010, the party was part of the Alliance for the Great Change, made up of Peruvian Humanist Party, Christian People's Party, National Restoration and Alliance for Progress, this alliance was led by Pedro Pablo Kuczynski, who unsuccessfully ran for president in the 2011 Peruvian general election.
 In these elections, APP obtained two of the 130 seats in the Congress of the Republic.

 In June 2012, the National Office of Electoral Processes (ONPE) fined the party more than 9 million soles for having received contributions ten times greater than the allowed limit from the César Vallejo University, owned by César Acuña.

+In 2014, Acuña was elected regional governor of the department of La Libertad, defeating José Murgia of APRA but, he resigned from his position as governor in less than one year to run for president in 2016.

-In 2016, the party presented Acuña as their presidential candidate, however on 9 March the National Elections Jury barred him from participating in the general election for violating the Political Parties Law.
-The party currently holds 22 seats in the Congress after the 2020 snap parliamentary elections, a gain compared to the nine seats the party won at the 2016 general elections.
+By the time of the 2016 general election, the Alliance for the Great Change was no longer active.
+Instead, Alliance for Progress led the electoral coalition known as the Alliance for the Progress of Peru, alongside National Restoration and We Are Peru, nominating Acuña as its presidential candidate.
+However, on March 9, the National Elections Jury barred him from participating in the presidential election for violating the Political Parties Law.
+Despite his disqualification, the coalition participated in the congressional elections held on April 10, where it obtained 9.2% of the popular vote and won 9 out of 130 seats in the Congress.

+The party later won 22 seats in the Congress following the 2020 snap parliamentary elections, an increase compared to its 2016 result.